laurentbeaumer/Battleship/README.md

 Then Players 2 attacks one position, and so on.

-The first player who have all his/her ships hit has lost the game.
+The first player who have all his/her ships sunk (i.e. every position with a ship has been hit) has lost the game .

 ## How to use the API